 Millennials see celebrities like Magic Johnson and Charlie Sheen who are living with HIV and are still alive.
 Therefore, they aren’t seeing the struggles or statistics of the continuous growing epidemic.
 Social media isn’t telling this information in the DMs or videos either.

 Aside from this, millennials look at the most common STDs to be curable.
 They have no problem going to health clinics for check-ups and getting antibiotics or pills to recover from the common STDs.
 But there’s something millennials should keep in mind when it comes to the curable, the more recurring the STD, the less resilient for the treatment.
+Whether you opt to make use of an at home STD test or make an appointment with your local physician, it’s important to know your status in order to prevent any serious complications should you be diagnosed with an STD.

 Today, there are nearly 2.3 million cases of chlamydia, gonorrhea, and syphilis diagnosed and rates of sexually transmitted diseases (STDs) are at an all-time high in the U.S.